Remember when you were young, and your parents would tell you the fable of ants saving up food crumbs for rainy days?

 Saving is the foundation of your financial wellness, so it should always come first.
 Most likely, the money you'll use for your investments will come from your savings.
 Rule of thumb when it comes to savings: you should have enough to cover your personal expenses, such as mortgage, food, utilities, and insurance.

-You should save for an emergency fund worth at least your salary for six months.
+You should save for an emergency fund at least six months' worth of your salary.
 Through this, you have enough in case you lose your job or your family needs sudden financial support.
-To further protect yourself, get health insurance.
+To further protect yourself, get life and health insurance.

 Where to Invest Your Money

-Now that we've tackled the topic of investment vs savings, you might be thinking of where to invest your money.
+Now that we've tackled the topic of saving vs investing, you might be thinking of where to invest your money.
 There are many investment companies to choose from, but first, you need to understand their offerings.
 Here are some of the most basic forms of investments you may want to check out:

 A stock is a unit of ownership in a corporation.
 When you buy a stock, you own a share of that corporation.